Iragenashemac/plsql-window-functions-Cedrick-Iragena-Shema/README.md

 * **Interpretation:**

-•	NTILE(4) divides students into 4 buckets (quartiles), highest average in quartile 1, etc.
+  - `NTILE(4)` divides students into 4 buckets (quartiles), with the highest averages in quartile 1.
-•	CUME_DIST() gives for each student the fraction of students with average grade ≤ that student (a cumulative percentile).
+  - `CUME_DIST()` gives, for each student, the fraction of students with an average grade less than or equal to that student (cumulative percentile).

 Screenshot: